Greg Lutzka: Entrepreneur

 Following his move to Osiris Shoes, Lutzka said that he would like to be a sales representative for skateboard brands that he believes in after his skateboarding career ends.
 Lutzka then revealed in September 2014 that he had started a yet-unnamed clothing company, following advice from sponsors, and was also interested in real estate.

+Lutzka partnered with Walmart to create “Learn with Lutzka" skateboards.
+An affordable entry level complete skateboard for kids looking to get into skateboarding.